traefik/traefik/docs/content/middlewares/passtlsclientcert.md

 ##### `info.subject.locality`

-Set the `info.subject.locality` option to true to add the `locality` information into the subject.
+Set the `info.subject.locality` option to `true` to add the `locality` information into the subject.

-The data are taken from the subject part with the `L` key.
+The data is taken from the subject part with the `L` key.

-The escape locality info in the subject part will be like :
+The escape locality info in the subject part is formatted as below:

 ```text
 L=TOULOUSE,L=LYON